-You are cordially invited to attend the 2018 Annual Meeting of Stockholders of VeriSign, Inc. (the "Company") to be held at our corporate offices located at 12061 Bluemont Way, Reston, Virginia 20190 on Thursday, May 24, 2018, at 10:00 a.m., Eastern Time (the "Meeting").
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of VeriSign, Inc. ("we," "our," "us" or the "Company") to be held at our corporate offices located at 12061 Bluemont Way, Reston, Virginia 20190 on Thursday, May 23, 2019, at 10:00 a.m., Eastern Time.

-The matters expected to be acted upon at the Meeting are described in detail in the following Notice of the 2018 Annual Meeting of Stockholders and Proxy Statement.
+The matters expected to be acted upon at the Annual Meeting are described in detail in the following Notice of 2019 Annual Meeting of Stockholders and Proxy Statement.

-We are utilizing a U.S. Securities and Exchange Commission rule that allows companies to furnish their proxy materials over the internet.
-As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our annual report to security holders, which includes our Annual Report on Form 10-K for the year ended December 31, 2017 (the "Annual Report"), and this Proxy Statement.
+We are using a U.S. Securities and Exchange Commission rule that allows us to furnish our proxy materials over the internet.
+As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our 2018 Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the year ended December 31, 2018 (the "Annual Report"), and the following Proxy Statement.
 The Notice of Internet Availability of Proxy Materials contains instructions on how to access those documents over the internet.
-The Notice of Internet Availability of Proxy Materials also contains instructions on how each stockholder can receive a paper copy of our proxy soliciting materials, including this notice and Proxy Statement, our Annual Report and a form of proxy card or voting instruction card.
+The Notice of Internet Availability of Proxy Materials also contains instructions on how each stockholder can receive a paper copy of our proxy materials, including the following Notice of 2019 Annual Meeting of Stockholders and Proxy Statement, our Annual Report and a proxy card.
 We believe that this process will conserve natural resources and reduce the costs of printing and distributing our proxy materials.

-It is important that you use this opportunity to take part in the affairs of the Company by voting on the business to come before this Meeting.
-WHETHER OR NOT YOU EXPECT TO ATTEND THE MEETING, PLEASE COMPLETE THE PROXY ELECTRONICALLY OR BY PHONE AS DESCRIBED ON THE NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIALS AND UNDER "INTERNET AND TELEPHONE VOTING" IN THE PROXY STATEMENT, OR ALTERNATIVELY, IF RECEIVING PAPER COPIES OF PROXY MATERIALS, DATE, SIGN AND PROMPTLY RETURN THE ACCOMPANYING PROXY IN THE ENCLOSED POSTAGE-PAID ENVELOPE SO THAT YOUR SHARES MAY BE REPRESENTED AT THE MEETING.
-Returning or completing the proxy does not deprive you of your right to attend the Meeting and to vote your shares in person.
+It is important that you use this opportunity to take part in the affairs of the Company by voting on the business to come before the Annual Meeting.
+WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, PLEASE VOTE ELECTRONICALLY VIA THE INTERNET OR BY TELEPHONE AS DESCRIBED ON THE NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIALS AND UNDER "INTERNET AND TELEPHONE VOTING" IN THE PROXY STATEMENT, OR ALTERNATIVELY, IF RECEIVING PAPER COPIES OF PROXY MATERIALS, COMPLETE, DATE, SIGN AND PROMPTLY RETURN THE ACCOMPANYING PROXY CARD OR VOTING INSTRUCTION FORM BY MAIL USING THE ENCLOSED ENVELOPE SO THAT YOUR SHARES MAY BE REPRESENTED AT THE ANNUAL MEETING.
+Returning or completing the proxy card does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.

-We look forward to seeing you at our 2018 Annual Meeting of Stockholders.
+We look forward to seeing you at the Annual Meeting.